ec-europa/atomium/README.md

 # Contributing

 Atomium is licenced under [EUPL Licence](https://en.wikipedia.org/wiki/European_Union_Public_Licence).
-All contribution to Atomium and its sub-themes are made on [Github](https://github.com/ec-europa/atomium), the main Atomium's repository.
+All contributions to Atomium and its sub-themes are made on [Github](https://github.com/ec-europa/atomium), the main Atomium's repository.

 [Go to top](#table-of-content)